timray674/website-content/post/react/react-pass-parameter-event/index.md

 tags: react
 ---

-When you work on a React function component you might have the need to attach an event to onClick (or other events).
+When you work on a React functional component you might have the need to attach an event to onClick (or other events).

 You usually do: